Applicative: Lists

 list<('a -> 'b)> -> list<'a> -> list<'b>

-does as a single argument function.
-It just takes a A<('a -> 'b)>
+what apply does as a single argument function.
+It just takes a A<('a -> 'b)> and

 type.